AsmitC/Traffic_Sign_Classifier/README.md

 a softer activation function such as SoftPlus may also be a good option.

 The script also takes in an optional command-line argument that specifies a file in which to save the neural network model.
 Mine is uploaded here for reference.

+The data is collected form the German Traffic Sign Recognition Benchmark (GTSRB).